Stock Market Books for Beginners

 - Stocks for the Long Run: The Definitive Guide to Financial Market Returns & Long-Term Investment Strategies (Get this book )

 - Common Sense on Mutual Funds (Get this book )

 - One Up On Wall Street: How to Use What You Already Know To Make Money in The Market (Get this book )

 #1 – The Intelligent Investor: The Definitive Book on Value Investing.
 A Book of Practical Counsel

 by Benjamin Graham and Jason Zweig

-Who can deny advice from the greatest investor of the twentieth century and if it is Benjamin Graham, no one can ignore the timeless wisdom that he is going to impart.
-Graham believed in the philosophy of loss minimization and not profits maximization-a theory which at the instance sounds weird but it the strategy that true investors should follow.
-This philosophy works for the long term investors who use their research, analyzing and analytical power and years of discipline and experience to make sound investments.
-The book puts forward a realistic picture of the Wall Street without any form of contortion.
-Grab this book immediately to attain your financial goals as this book is the Bible of investment for everyone associated with the stock market.
+Who can deny advice from the greatest investor of the twentieth century?
+And if it is Benjamin Graham, no one can ignore the timeless wisdom he can impart.
+Benjamin Graham believed in the philosophy of loss minimization and not profit maximization-a theory, which sounds weird, but it is the strategy that true investors should follow.
+This philosophy works for long-term investors who use their research, analysis, analytical power, and years of discipline and experience to make sound investments.
+The book puts forward a realistic picture of Wall Street without contortion.
+Grab this book immediately to attain your financial goals, as this book is the Bible of investment for everyone associated with the stock market.